✦ Blog·7 min read

 • Summarising your A-level topics without adding anything beyond the syllabus

-Question 2: How Have Your Qualifications and Studies Prepared You for This Course?
+Question 2: How Have Your Qualifications and Studies Prepared You?

 What UCAS is asking for

-This question is about academic preparation.
 Which A-levels, IB subjects, or qualifications are directly relevant to your chosen course, and what specifically did you learn from them?
+Do not simply list your subjects and predicted grades — UCAS already has that information.
+Explain how specific content connects to the degree.

 What a strong answer includes